ssilverm/mfo-static-website/pages/ai-art-contest.md

 <li>Limit three entries per person or team.</li>
 <li>An individual or team may only win ONE award in the overall competition (1st, 2nd, 3rd Place).
 Additional awards (Best Process Video) may be awarded to an overall winner.</li>
 <li>Entries must not have been previously entered in another competition.</li>
+<li>Entries must relate to the and be related in some way to the types of makers, creations, passions, and values found at Maker Faire.</li>
 <li>Entries must be the express work of the individual or team submitting (and their AI helpers!).</li>
 <li>Entries must use AI art tools as part of a larger creative process.
 While creative prompt generation can create amazing images, we are looking for more than simple prompt image generation.</li>
 <li>Any items entered into the competition may be reproduced or photographed and used by the The Maker Effect Foundation (TMEF) for display on TMEF websites, at Maker Faire Orlando, for event marketing purposes, or for grant submission and reporting purposes.</li>
 <li>Exhibit submissions shall not infringe on any trademarks or copyrights.</li>
 <li>The art style shall not intentionally imitate the style of another artist.
 This includes, but is not limited to the use of an artists name (e.g. "in the style of") in an AI image generator prompt, or the specific training of an AI tool using a specific artist's work.</li>
-<li>Do use or place any logos in the artwork, including the Maker Faire Orlando Logo, Maker Faire Logo, any exhibitor logos or any Sponsor logos.</li>
+<li>Do note use or place any logos in the artwork, including the Maker Faire Orlando Logo, Maker Faire Logo, any exhibitor logos or any Sponsor logos.</li>
 <li>Do not base the artwork on any specific exhibit, exhibitor, or sponsor of Maker Faire Orlando.</li>
 <li>Submission text and video must be in English for judging.</li>
-<li>Judges are subject to change any any time without notice.</li>
+<li>Judges are subject to change at any time without notice.</li>
 <li>Decisions of the judges will be final.</li>
 <li>All entries will be displayed at a family-friendly event.
 Entries shall not contain nudity, gore, or adult subjects.</li>
 <li>If at the time of judging, there are less than 10 eligible entries, judging will not take place and prizes will not be awarded.</li>